 The remainder of this paper is organized as follows.
-We present the related work in Section II, and introduce the network model in Section III.
-Section IV proposes a model to investigate the contact probing process based on the RWP model, and derives the expression of the single detecting probability and the double detecting probability, respectively.
-Furthermore, Section IV also obtains the optimal contact probing strategy among all contact probing strategies with the same average contact probing interval.
-Extensive simulations are conducted to validate the correctness of the proposed model in Section V. Then, based on the proposed model, trade-offs between energy efficiency and the total number of effective contacts under different scenarios are analyzed in Section VI.
-At last, we conclude the paper in Section VIII.
+We present the related work in Section II and introduce the network model in Section III.
+Section IV proposes a model to investigate the contact probing process based on the RWP model and derives the expressions of the single detecting probability and the double detecting probability.
+Furthermore, Section IV also analyzes the performance of the constant probing strategy in the single contact probing process.
+Extensive simulations are conducted to validate the correctness of the proposed model in Section V. Then, based on the proposed model, tradeoffs between energy efficiency and the total number of effective contacts under different scenarios are analyzed in Section VI.
+Furthermore, some discussions are given in Section VII.
+Finally, we conclude this paper in Section VIII.